chiyeon/pretty-uci-registrar/README.md

-# pretty uci registrar !
+# Pretty UCI Registrar

-a visual revamp of the uci registrar
+A dark-mode visual revamp of the UCI registrar.

-### Project is Under Development !